-As we prepare to re-open and plan our recovery, we must recognise that we are now operating in a new tourism landscape.
+As we prepare our recovery, we must recognise that we are now operating in a new tourism landscape.
 We must put the South of Scotland in front of consumers ready to travel but yet undecided about where to go and ensure that the South of Scotland is seen as a must visit destination that can offer a safe and rewarding holiday experience.

 There has been a lot of information coming out over recent months but as we get ready to open for business it remains important that you are aware of the latest COVID Guidance.
 This is available from the Scottish Government.
 Being in the south of Scotland it is also important that you know of any differences in restrictions and timings in England so you can advise any customers, as relevant.

 VisitScotland will provide this updated information to SSDA on a Monday each week.

 If you are not listed, please get in touch with your industry relationship manager at VisitScotland.

 National tourism advice can be accessed from VisitScotland, and the Scottish Tourism Alliance also provides a useful source of support and information.
 Make sure you are signed up to both their e-newsletters to receive updates and where possible follow them on social media for the latest announcements.

 Further useful sources of information including guidance on cleaning protocols for tourism, hospitality and retail businesses include: